Dima-369/PDF-to-PNG-via-Rust/README.md

 # Help from `pdf2png -h`

 Convert a PDF to image files, one image file per PDF page.
 It uses a default target width/height of 2000px per resulting image.
 This overrides existing image files in the output directory.
-Prints the PDF page count to stdout
+Prints the PDF page count to stdout.
+If the PDF is password protected, exit with code 3

 ```
 Usage: pdf2png [OPTIONS] <PDF_PATH>